-Marinus Link is a proposed undersea and underground electricity and telecommunications interconnector between North West Tasmania and the Latrobe Valley in Victoria.
+Marinus Link is a proposed undersea and underground electricity and data interconnector between North West Tasmania and the Latrobe Valley in Victoria.

-The project comprises high voltage direct current (HVDC) cables, fibre optic cables, and converter stations in both Tasmania and Victoria.
+The project includes high voltage direct current (HVDC) cables, fibre optic cables, a communications station, and converter stations at each end.
 The converter stations will connect Marinus Link directly into the transmission networks in both Tasmania and Victoria.

-The cables will be about 345 kilometres long, including 255 kilometres of undersea cables across Bass Strait and 90 kilometres of underground cables in Victoria.
+The project's cables span 345 kilometres (km).
+This includes 255 km of undersea cables across Bass Strait and 90 km of underground cables in Gippsland, Victoria.